brianbell-x/Deep-Reasoning/README.md

 ## Overview

-Exploring the possibilty of making agents capable of iterative, reflective, and multi-path problem-solving, idea generation and question answering.
-To do this, I aim to design a system beyond simple prompt-response interactions or basic agentic loops, enabling a more profound and structured approach to tackling complex tasks, particularly those that are not primarily search intensive but require significant internal deliberation, strategic planning, and iterative refinement.
+This project implements a multi-agent system designed for iterative, reflective, and multi-path problem-solving, idea generation, and question answering.
+It moves beyond simple prompt-response interactions by employing a `DeepThinkingPipeline` composed of four distinct agents: a Planner, Thinker, Reviewer, and Synthesizer.
+This pipeline enables a structured approach to complex tasks that require significant internal deliberation, strategic planning, and iterative refinement.
+The Planner devises exploration strategies, the Thinker executes planned steps (managing dependencies and tool use), the Reviewer critically assesses progress and guides subsequent iterations, and the Synthesizer consolidates findings into a final solution.
+This architecture facilitates deep exploration and methodical reasoning, particularly for tasks not solely reliant on information retrieval.

 My original thoughts on this were: